olaluwoye9/Handling-multicollinearity-and-outliers-in-logistic-Regression-model/README.md

 ## Overview of the Code
 The code estimates logistic regression coefficients under conditions of multicollinearity and outliers using iterative and robust methods.
 Key steps include:

-**Data Preparation
+1. **Data Preparation**

-Standardizing the regressors using scale()
+-Standardizing the regressors using scale()
-Creating the response (y) and predictor (X) matrices Initial Estimation
+-Creating the response (y) and predictor (X) matrices

+2. **Initial Estimation**
-Obtaining the first beta estimates using glm with a logit link Iterative Estimation
+- Obtaining the first beta estimates using glm with a logit link

+3. **Iterative Estimation**
-Iteratively solving for the beta coefficients using weighted least squares (glm.fit) A stopping condition based on tolerance (tol) ensures convergence Shrinkage Methods
+- Iteratively solving for the beta coefficients using weighted least squares (glm.fit)
+- A stopping condition based on tolerance (tol) ensures convergence

+4. **Shrinkage Methods**
-Ridge Regression
+- Ridge Regression
-Liu Estimator
+- Liu Estimator
-Robust Kibria-Lukman estimator
+- Robust Kibria-Lukman estimator

-Robust Methods
+5. **Robust Methods**

-Bianco-Yohai (BY) Estimator
+-Bianco-Yohai (BY) Estimator
-Conditionally unbiased bounded influence (CE) estimator Performance Metrics
+-Conditionally unbiased bounded influence (CE) estimator

+6. **Performance Metrics**
-Mean Squared Error (MSE)
+- Mean Squared Error (MSE)
-Variance and condition index calculations
+- Variance and condition index calculations

-Comparison of Results
+7. **Comparison of Results**

-Comparing estimates from MLE, Ridge, Liu, and robust methods Outputs a summary table of coefficients and MSE values Dependencies
+-Comparing estimates from MLE, Ridge, Liu, and robust methods
+- Outputs a summary table of coefficients and MSE values

+## Dependencies
 The code uses the following R libraries:

 RobStatTM: Provides robust statistics tools
-robcbi: Supports conditionally unbiased estimators
+robcbi: Supports conditionally unbiased estimators **To install them, run:**
-To install them, run:

 R
 Copy code
 install.packages("RobStatTM")
 install.packages("robcbi")

-Data Used
+## Data Used
 The Finney dataset is used in this analysis:

 Response Variable (Resp)